mschuldi-lab/schuldiner-sop/docs/original_sop/general-lab-stuff.md

 :::note
 - We have a lab desk-autoclave that can be used to autoclave only liquids, not glass or plastic ("Dry" autoclave) as there's no drying function (even though there are existing programs called "plastic" and "glass").
-If someone wants to use it, please first ask Reut how to do so.
+If someone wants to use it, please first ask Lital how to do so.
 :::